dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

             username: ken
             Successful login!

-    Because the compiler automatically injects the backdoor into `login.c` during compilation, it is impossible to inspect `login.c` to see the attack.
+    Because `trojan-compiler` automatically injects the backdoor into `login.c` during compilation, it is impossible to inspect `login.c` to see the attack.
 (Note: we assume `login` is for local rather than remote access so that the transcripts are easier.)

     This is cool, but not that tricky to follow.
 The big leap that requires some thought is that Ken's `trojan-compiler.c` contains